oilbeater/malacca/README.md

 **Malacca** is an open-source AI gateway designed to become the central hub in the world of AI.

-It is fully **CloudFlare Native**: allowing for global scale deployment without any maintenance overhead.
+It is fully **CloudFlare Native**: allowing for global scale deployment without any maintenance overhead and free for 1M requests each day.

 It is written in **TypeScript**: ensuring adaptability to the rapidly evolving AI ecosystem and catering to the diverse needs of application developers.